 GeneCards Summary for TLR6 Gene

 TLR6 (Toll Like Receptor 6) is a Protein Coding gene.
 Diseases associated with TLR6 include Pelvic Inflammatory Disease and Penicilliosis.
-Among its related pathways are Toll-like receptor signaling pathway and Akt Signaling.
+Among its related pathways are MAPK Pathway and Activated TLR4 signalling.
 Gene Ontology (GO) annotations related to this gene include protein heterodimerization activity and transmembrane signaling receptor activity.
 An important paralog of this gene is TLR1.